 - Shoes and socks: Comfortable shoes or hiking boots, depending on the terrain.
-For easy day hikes on well established trails, you can usually get by with running shoes or low hikers that have a grippy sole.
+For easy day hikes on well-established trails, you can usually get by with running shoes or low hikers that have a grippy sole.
 Many people als0 like wearing lightweight hiking boots if they want additional ankle support.
 Whatever shoes you bring, make sure that they’re well broken-in so you can avoid getting blisters.
 It’s also best to wear wool or synthetic socks when hiking, not cotton, because they absorb less perspiration which can lead to blisters.
-Hiker favorites include Merrill Moab hiking shoes, Keen Targhee II mids, and Brooks Cascadia running shoes, all available for men and women, including wides sizes.
+Hiker favorites include Merrill Moab hiking shoes, Keen Targhee III mids, and Altra Lone Peak trail running shoes, all available for men and women, including wides sizes.
 Be sure to check out our 10 Best Hiking Shoes and Boots Gear Guide for a wider selection.

 - Shirts: There are a wide range of shirts that will work for hiking ranging from running and athletic short sleeve shirts to vented long sleeve fishing shirts.
 You going to perspire when you hike, so try to wear a shirt that will keep you cool and can dry when it’s being worn.
 Thin wool shirts like a Smartwool Merino 150 Base T-shirt are also very comfortable in warm weather and don’t stink as much when you perspire.
 Also consider wearing a long sleeve shirt that has lots of pockets and can provide sun or insect protection if conditions warrant, like the Ex Officio Bugs Away Halo Check Shirt.
 When choosing hiking shirts, consider bringing a few different layers on your hike, like a lightweight shirt that can be worn along with a quarter-zip fleece sweater, in case you get chilled and want to wear something warmer.